 If you plan to sell more than 9 products, continue reading.

 Use WordPress + WooCommerce for online store (FREE)

 • In one sentence, WooCommerce is the best way to create a fully functional e-commerce store for your WordPress website.
 This is the specifics: WooCommerce is a WordPress plugin.

-• Technically speaking, In order to function, it must be installed and activated like any other plugins.
+• Technically speaking, In order to function, it must be installed and activated like any other plugin.

 • It’s the most popular WordPress e-commerce plugin out there.

 • It is (presumably) also the most functional plugin of this kind.
 You can set it up yourself.

 • The setup is quick.
 It’s usually a matter of a short period of time.

 • It works with any design/theme you currently have on your WordPress site –you don’t have to change the design of your current site